10 Easy Steps To Cleaning Gel Nail Brushes | Without Cleaner

 Let's do this together and get those brushes cleaned and free from sticky gel polishes, glitter gel and.

-Keep in mind that these steps are for a regular nail art brush, not a liner brush.
+Keep in mind that these steps are for a regular nail art brush, not a liner brush which is very delicate.

 Supplies Needed To Clean Gel Off Of A Brush: